pluser/fusebox/README.md

 	Prohibited writing to path </usr>.
 	```

-	Also, you can read currenc ACL from the file.
+	Also, you can read current ACL from the file.

 	```
 	$ cat /fuseboxctlv1/acl